 Independent Study Program (ISP)

-Established in 1964 by Headmaster John Esty, Taft's Independent Studies Program (ISP) was the first of its kind in the nation.
+Established in 1964 by Head of School John Esty, Taft's Independent Studies Program (ISP) was the first of its kind in the nation.
 Now, more than 50 years later, it continues to challenge Taft students to think about learning in new ways, offering ISP scholars both avenue and opportunity to extend their learning beyond the traditional curriculum.

 The program is open to upper mids and seniors, who are invited to submit project proposals to the ISP committee in the fall.
 Accepted students work with a project adviser throughout the year; they may also receive support and guidance from faculty volunteers serving on the ISP committee.